smlhelp/book/docs/concepts/lazy/coinduction.md

 ## Proving Productivity

-Now that we've at least established what coinduction is, lets use it to prove productivity!
+Now that we've at least established what coinduction is, let's use it to prove productivity!
 For this example, we'll consider the following function:

 ```sml